These Things Happen Too: Reception

-Writing for Pitchfork, David Drake described the album as "well-crafted and considered" but felt that "there’s a better album somewhere inside of [G-Eazy]."
 Tim Hoffman of Riff Magazine said that "While These Things Happen Too delivers plenty of songs that perpetuate the 'player' criticisms lobbed at G-Eazy [...] there’s plenty of substance to be found as well."

 Commercial performance

 These Things Happen Too debuted at number 19 on the US Billboard 200 with 19,400 album equivalent units in its first week.